shpintz/NervosHackathon/gitcoin-12/Document Porting an Existing Ethereum dApp to Poly 679f056aed2c4564b9e43d983fb3616f.md

 Alrighty, so what we are going to be doing is **porting an existing Ethereum application to run on Nervos' EVM, which is compatible with the layer 2 network of things in nervos.**

-We are going to be using Metamask where we will be able to create a way to turn a confirmation dialog bag to display the transition instead of the hex value when you send crypto around the blockchain... but first, we are going to need to be connected to the godwoken testnet which is what we will be connecting too.
+We are going to be using Metamask where we will be able to create a way to turn a confirmation dialog to display the transition instead of the hex value when you send crypto around the blockchain... but first, we are going to need to be connected to the godwoken testnet which is what we will be connecting too.

 Polyjuice is compatible with existing EVM smart contracts, but is still being developed.